 In order to ensure our sustainability efforts make an impact beyond our business, we actively engage with various internationally recognized initiatives and frameworks to help drive progress across industries and geographies.
-Since 2017, Manulife has been a supporter of the Financial Stability Board's Task Force on Climate-related Financial Disclosures ("TCFD") recommendations.
-Our 2022 MD&A includes disclosures in the "Strategic Risk - Environmental, Social and Governance Risks" section on our ESG framework, including climate change approach, which is aligned with the TCFD recommendations across four areas: governance, risk management, strategy, and metrics and targets.
-Please also refer to our annual ESG Report, published in the second quarter of each year.
+Since 2017, Manulife has been a supporter of the Task Force on Climate-related Financial Disclosures ("TCFD") recommendations, now the responsibility of the International Financial Reporting Standards (IFRS) Foundation.
+Our 2023 MD&A includes disclosures in the "Strategic Risk - Environmental, Social and Governance Risks" section on our ESG framework, including Manulife's climate change approach.
+Please also refer to our Environmental, Social and